 “Did you punch a handcuffed prisoner in the face, Captain?”

 “Yes.
-The woman appeared like she was going to hit me, so I struck first.”
+The woman appeared like she planned to hit me, so I struck first.”

 “They say you discharged your revolver.”

 “There was a mob forming.
 I was alone.
 I shot in the air to back the crowd up.”